 What Types of Therapy Are Available in an Intensive Outpatient Program?

-To support overall well-being, some IOPs include holistic options like mindfulness meditation, yoga, or art therapy.
+- Holistic and Complementary Therapies: To support overall well-being, our IOP includes holistic therapy options like mindfulness meditation, yoga, or art therapy.
 These approaches complement traditional therapies by helping individuals reduce stress, improve self-awareness, and foster a sense of balance in their lives.

 - Key personalized treatment plans tailored to individual needs